PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Options:

   * ``password=newPassword``: string - Set the password used to access the internal webserver.
-Since 1.7.0 the password needs to be hashed and salted via the :func:`hashPassword` command
+Since 1.7.0 the password should be hashed and salted via the :func:`hashPassword` command.
-  * ``apiKey=newKey``: string - Changes the API Key (set to an empty string do disable it)
+  * ``apiKey=newKey``: string - Changes the API Key (set to an empty string do disable it).
+Since 1.7.0 the key should be hashed and salted via the :func:`hashPassword` command.
   * ``custom_headers={[str]=str,...}``: map of string - Allows setting custom headers and removing the defaults.
   * ``acl=newACL``: string - List of IP addresses, as a string, that are allowed to open a connection to the web server.
 Defaults to "127.0.0.1, ::1".
   * ``statsRequireAuthentication``: bool - Whether access to the statistics (/metrics and /jsonstat endpoints) require a valid password or API key.
 Defaults to true.